-I love anything connected to lemons, the flavour, the smell, even the colour yellow, although I’d never tried lemon flavour chocolate before, the thought of adding a few drops to our already delicious Robins and Sons chocolate, wasn’t a huge leap of faith.
+I love anything connected to lemons, the flavour, the smell, even the colour and although I’d never tried lemon flavour chocolate before, the thought of adding a few drops to our already delicious Robins and Sons chocolate wasn’t a huge leap of faith.
 Little did I know that our ‘Sicilian Lemon Crunch’ would be one of our bestsellers!

 The island of Sicily